CrayonGamerHD-Philipp/TicTacToe/README.md

     python tic_tac_toe.py
     ```

+3. At the start, you will be prompted to choose the language for the game.

-3. The game will prompt each player to input the number of the field where they want to place their symbol.
+4. The game will prompt each player to input the number of the field where they want to place their symbol.
 The fields are numbered as follows:
   ```
    1 | 2 | 3
   ---|---|---